 Buying gold as an investment has been almost like a custom among a large number of Indian households.
 If you want to understand the importance of gold in the lives of Indians, attend an Indian wedding, and you’ll know what we are trying to elaborate on here.
 A majority of gold is purchased in the form of jewelry for social as well as investment reasons.
-However, when you purchase gold in the form of jewelry, especially for investment, such a type of investment comes at a high expense ratio.
-With physical gold, especially jewelry, there is a fear of theft; it needs to be stored in a bank locker that costs money; there are making charges involved.
+However, when you purchase gold in jewelry, especially for investment, such a type of investment comes at a high expense ratio.
+There is a fear of theft with physical gold, especially jewelry; it needs to be stored in a bank locker that costs money; there are making charges involved.
 The resale value is relatively lower than gold in other forms.
 And most importantly, the biggest concern is about the purity of gold.

 Thanks to the evolution in the investment sector, gold lovers wish to have the option to purchase gold in the form of Gold ETF and Gold funds.
 Indians can now invest in gold through these investment tools instead of purchasing physical gold and save themselves from all the expenses and worries that come with it.

 If you wish to find more about Gold ETF and how to invest in it, read further: